 It’s frustrating, and I didn’t take his rickshaw to the bus stop out of spite; I would have rather missed my bus than give him a penny more.
 Plus, my bus was barely more than the amount he wanted!
 That mean old butt-head…

 I got another driver who was kind and speedy and made it just in time to sit down and write a 4 page rant in my journal.
 My new yoga and meditation patience practices hadn’t kicked in yet.

 9. There are other attractions than the fort & they’re GOOD

 Jaswant Thada is a palace (technically a memorial to Maharaja Jaswant Singhji) about half a kilometer from the fort by rickshaw.
 From far away it might not make your jaw drop, but as you get closer and see the detail of the white marble that they ENTIRE palace is made of.
 It’s like a mini Taj Mahal.

-The Umaid Bhawan Palace (aka the Taj hotel) is just stunning.
+The Umaid Bhawan Palace (aka the Taj Hotel) is just stunning.
 It’ll cost you a pretty penny to stay there, so start saving.
-Only part of it is the Taj hotel (which have branches scattered all over India), while others are preserved… thank Shiva, considering this place took 15 years to build!
+Only part of it is the Taj Hotel (which has branches scattered all over India), while others are preserved… thank Shiva, considering this place took 15 years to build!

 The (ex) Mahajara, still called the Royal Family, still lives here.
 This place was built mainly to give the town residents a job to do during a famine.
 That’s a nice Royal Family!

-The photo is hard to tell, but to the left of my coffin is the window, and the right isle way has a lovely curtain pulled closed to help suffocate me.
+The photo is hard to tell.
+To the left of my coffin is the window.
+The right aisle has a lovely curtain pulled closed to help suffocate me.
 You can try to straighten your legs on this bus, if you’re 5 foot tall.